newhuo-tech/trade-docs/source/index.html.md

  - The frequency limit of this interface is 5 times per second.
  - Fill in at least one of the take-profit trigger price(tp_trigger_price) and stop-loss trigger price(sl_trigger_price).
 If all the trigger price is not filled in, this type of take-profit and stop-loss order will not be placed.

+ - The request parameter "contract_code" supports the contract code of futures, in that the format is BTC-USDT-210625.

+ - one of (pair+contract_type) and contract_code must be filled in(if all of them not filled in, will get 1014 error code); and all filled in, the contract_code is the preferred.

 > Request

 ```json